jDevxyz/synchronous-ify/README.md

 Here some modules that use Synchronous-ify as their dependency.
 - [node-fiberfetch](https://github.com/discordbotsNation/node-fiberfetch) - [node-fetch](https://github.com/bitinn/node-fetch) wrapper, using Synchronous-ify style.

+## License
+synchronous-ify is licensed under the [GNU AGPL-3.0](./LICENSE) © [J-Dev](https://j-dev.xyz)

 ## Contribution
 <p align="center">
   <a href="https://github.com/standard/standard"><img src="https://cdn.rawgit.com/standard/standard/master/badge.svg" alt="Standard - JavaScript Style Guide"></a>
 </p>
-Synchronous-ify using GNU AFFERO General Public License, and whoever obtains the code also gain access to every corner of this module.
 Contribution is much appreciated.
 Do a pull request once you're done with your changes.
+Don't forget to put specifically which part you commited, and why.
+Open issue when you find something wrong with our package.